A Hamas leader is killed in an explosion in Beirut

 Other militant Palestinian factions said they would respond with full force to Tuesday's reported assassination of Arouri.

-Arouri was jailed by Israel and deported to Turkey after being released in 2010.
+Arouri had been jailed by Israel and was deported to Turkey after being released in 2010.
 In Beirut, he served as a liaison between Hamas and Hezbollah, as well as with Turkey and other countries.

 Lebanese Prime Minister Najib Mikati said Tuesday's blast was sure to drag Lebanon into a new phase of conflict.